Take a Streetcar Tour

 Of course Toronto has grand art and artefact houses – the Art Gallery of Ontario (AGO) and Royal Ontario Museum (ROM) are the biggies and should always be on your to-do list.
 But when the weather outside is frightful, the niche museums are also delightful.
 The Bata Shoe Museum, Gardiner (for ceramics) and Ryerson Image Centre all have collections worth delving into.

 See the CBC

-Especially dear to many Canadians’ hearts but interesting for any fan of broadcasting, the Canadian Broadcasting Corporation’s building is a shrine to radio and TV personalities past and present.
+Especially dear to many Canadians’ hearts but interesting for any fan of broadcasting, the Canadian Broadcasting Centre’s building is a shrine to radio and TV personalities past and present.
 There is a sweeping atrium, a museum and archive and if your timing is right, TV tapings that need an audience.
 Don’t forget to pick up an iconic CBC logo t-shirt in the gift shop before you leave and take a selfie with the clever bronze Glenn Gould statue out front.
 (Connected to the PATH.)